Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Yes, just to see someone British.

-Hard working these jobs.
+Working these jobs.

-You know, it was that rare.
+Yeah, it was that rare.

-I post as a new arrival into the UK and joined forums on Facebook where accounts are offered for sale.
+To prove exactly how easy it is to get around these supposedly ironclad work requirements, I posed as a new arrival into the UK and joined forums on Facebook where accounts are offered for sale.

-I started by telling So just to make that clear what's going on there, you need like the right paperwork in order to do this.
+So just to make that clear what's going on there, you need the right paperwork in order to do this.

-So they've got a guy that's got that, and then you just rent his account.
+So they've got a guy that's got that and then you just rent his account.

 You could have multiple people, dozens, maybe even hundreds of people using his account to do this.

-Um so that's that's just to be clear, that's what's going on here.
+So that's that's just to be clear, that's what's going on here.

 And well, they will be aware of what's going on.